 A limitation on using mortalities as a proxy for prevalence of health conditions is that mortalities may give an incomplete view of health conditions in an area, as ill-health might not lead to premature death.

-Data source: Public Health England, Public Health Outcomes Framework (PHOF) indicator 4.07i.
+Data source: Office for Health Improvement and Disparities (OHID) Public Health Outcomes Framework (PHOF) indicator 4.07i.
 This data is updated annually.